CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, so office coverage for physicians in New Hampshire may need to be documented before signing or renewing space.
+• Most commercial leases in New Hampshire require proof of general liability coverage, so office coverage for physicians in New Hampshire may need to be documented before signing or renewing space.

 • Commercial auto minimum liability in New Hampshire is $25,000/$50,000/$25,000 if a practice uses vehicles for business errands, patient-related travel, or deliveries tied to the office.